zimaxnet/orb-game/README.md

    - Solution: Ensure deployments exist in Azure Portal:
      - `o4-mini` for chat completions
      - `gpt-4o-mini-tts` for text-to-speech

+4. **"searchAnalysis is not defined"**
+   - Solution: Ensure variable scope is correct in JavaScript functions

 ## 🚀 Deployment